burriach/edlab/content/authors/marcos-fernandez-martinez/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral researcher - PI of the EDM research group
+role: Researcher - PI of the EDM research team

 # Organizations/Affiliations to show in About widget
 organizations: